Home>>Mortgage News>> What is a Lender Credit?

 Lender credits are one way you can get assistance covering closing costs on your home.
 Lenders can offer to cover your closing costs in exchange for a higher interest rate over the life of the loan.
-With those costs getting into the thousands of dollars, sometimes upwards of 5% of your total loan value, it can be difficult to gather the funds to close on your home.
-Lender credits could provide you with the necessary flexibility you need to close on your home.
+With those costs getting into the thousands of dollars, sometimes upwards of 5% of your total loan value, it can be difficult to gather the funds needed to close on your home.
+Lender credits could provide you with some much-needed flexibility during the closing process.

-However, lender credits can only be used to cover closing costs, so don’t plan on them going toward your down payment.
+However, lender credits can only be used to cover closing costs, so don’t plan on putting them toward your down payment.

 How Should You Go About Getting One?

 Every lender has a different system for paying out credits.
-Speak with your local Geneva Financial representative to find out which might be a good fit for you.
+Speak with your local Geneva Financial representative to find out which might work for you.

 Are They the Right Fit for You?

 Because of the nature of lender credits, different situations may mean different results.
-Check out these pros and cons to find out if lender credit could be the right move for you.
+Check out these pros and cons to find out if a lender credit might work for your situation.

 The biggest advantage to using lender credits at closing is paying less upfront.
 If the process of gathering a down payment has used the majority of your available funds, lender credits could spread out the cost over the life of your loan.

-You may also be able to afford a home sooner than would have been realistic otherwise.
-In today’s crazy housing market, you might feel the need to pull the trigger while you have the chance.
-Lender credits will allow you to put the entirety of your funds towards the down payment rather than spread out between other costs.
+You may also be able be able to shorten your timeline for purchasing a home.
+In today’s crazy housing market, you might want to pull the trigger while you have the chance.
+Lender credits allow you to put the entirety of your funds towards the down payment rather than spreading it out among other costs.

 Additionally, if you have plans to sell or refinance early on in your loan, a shorter timeline could mitigate the effects of an increased interest rate.
 It all depends on your personal path to homeownership.

 However, depending on your situation, lender credits may not be an advantage.
-If you are planning on keeping your loan long-term, the higher interest rate is permanent and even a few extra dollars added to your monthly payment will add up over time.
+If you are planning on keeping your loan long-term, the higher interest rate is permanent.
+Even a few extra dollars added to your monthly payment will add up over time.

-They could also increase your refinance closing costs.
-If you are planning on waiting to refinance when rates drop, remember that even refinancing requires you to pay closing costs.
+Lender credits could also increase your refinance closing costs.
+If you are planning on waiting to refinance when rates drop, remember that refinancing requires you to pay closing costs.

 Whether lender credits are right for you all depends on your situation.
 Be sure to do your research and connect with your local Geneva Financial representative to explore your options.